 The rights that are set out in these articles have been interpreted by the courts, and some articles have been amended since the Constitution was written in 1937.
-Some rights have been found to be protected by the articles, even though they are not explicitly referred to.
+The courts have found that some rights are protected by the Constitution, even though they are not explicitly mentioned in the text.

-Fundamental rights are not absolute - they can be limited or restricted by the Oireachtas for certain reasons, for example, for the common good or public order.
+Fundamental rights are not absolute - they can be limited or restricted by the Oireachtas for certain reasons (for the common good or to keep public order for example).

 If there is a conflict between two or more constitutional rights in a case, the courts will look at all the circumstances and weigh all of the factors to decide how that particular conflict is to be dealt with.
 For instance, there is often a clash between one person’s right to freedom of expression and another person’s right to their good name.